tianyu-huang/academic-website-kickstart/content/author/admin/_index.md

 +++

-I am a fourth year Ph.D. student advised by [Prof. Wei Chen](http://www.mccormick.northwestern.edu/research-faculty/directory/profiles/chen-wei.html) at Northwestern University.
-My study includes the applications of statistical machine/deep learning algorithms in the mathematical modeling process for engineering design and uncertainty quantification/propagation associated with these models.
+I am a fourth year Ph.D. student in the Department of Mechanical Engineering at Northwestern University.
+I work with [Dr. Wei Chen](http://www.mccormick.northwestern.edu/research-faculty/directory/profiles/chen-wei.html) towards my disseration on material and product design under uncertainty.
 I am also pursuing a Master of Science in Statistics degree en route to my Ph.D.